 VIII.
 The French Revolution and the Limits of Liberty

 In part, the Federalists were turning toward Britain because they feared the most radical forms of democratic thought.
-In the wake of Shays’ Rebellion, the Whiskey Rebellion, and other internal protests, Federalists sought to preserve social stability.
-And the course of the French Revolution seemed to justify their concerns.
+In the wake of Shays’s Rebellion, the Whiskey Rebellion, and other internal protests, Federalists sought to preserve social stability.
+The course of the French Revolution seemed to justify their concerns.

 In 1789, news had arrived in America that the French had revolted against their king.
-Most Americans had imagined that the idea of liberty was spreading from America to Europe, carried there by the returning French heroes who had taken part in the American Revolution.
+Most Americans imagined that liberty was spreading from America to Europe, carried there by the returning French heroes who had taken part in the American Revolution.

-Initially, nearly all Americans had sung the French Revolution’s praises.
-Towns all over the country had hosted speeches and parades on July 14 to commemorate the day it began.
-Women had worn neoclassical dress in honor of its republican principles, and men had pinned revolutionary cockades to their hats.
-John Randolph, a Virginia planter, named two of his favorite horses “Jacobin” and “Sans-Culotte” after French revolutionary factions.
+Initially, nearly all Americans had praised the French Revolution.
+Towns all over the country hosted speeches and parades on July 14 to commemorate the day it began.
+Women had worn neoclassical dress to honor republican principles, and men had pinned revolutionary cockades to their hats.
+John Randolph, a Virginia planter, named two of his favorite horses Jacobin and Sans-Culotte after French revolutionary factions.24

-In April 1793, a new French ambassador, “Citizen” Edmond-Charles Genêt, had arrived in the United States.
-During his tour of several cities, Americans had greeted him with wild enthusiasm.
-Citizen Genêt had encouraged Americans to act against Spain, a British ally, by attacking its colonies of Florida and Louisiana.
-When President Washington had refused, Genêt had threatened to appeal to the American people directly.
-In response, Washington had demanded that France recall its diplomat.
+In April 1793, a new French ambassador, “Citizen” Edmond-Charles Genêt, arrived in the United States.
+During his tour of several cities, Americans greeted him with wild enthusiasm.
+Citizen Genêt encouraged Americans to act against Spain, a British ally, by attacking its colonies of Florida and Louisiana.
+When President Washington refused, Genêt threatened to appeal to the American people directly.
+In response, Washington demanded that France recall its diplomat.
 In the meantime, however, Genêt’s faction had fallen from power in France.
 Knowing that a return home might cost him his head, he decided to remain in America.

 Despite the political rancor, in late 1796 there came one sign of hope: the United States peacefully elected a new president.
 For now, as Washington stepped down and executive power changed hands, the country did not descend into the anarchy that many leaders feared.

 The new president was John Adams, Washington’s vice president.
-Adams was less beloved than the old general, and he governed a nation that was deeply divided.
+Adams was less beloved than the old general, and he governed a deeply divided nation.
 The foreign crisis also presented him with a major test.

 In response to Jay’s Treaty, the French government authorized its vessels to attack American shipping.
 To resolve this, President Adams sent envoys to France in 1797.
 The French insulted these diplomats.
-Some officials, whom the Americans code-named “X,” “Y,” and “Z” in their correspondence, hinted that negotiations could begin only after the Americans offered a bribe.
-When the story became public, this “X.Y.Z.
-Affair” infuriated American citizens.
+Some officials, whom the Americans code-named X, Y, and Z in their correspondence, hinted that negotiations could begin only after the Americans offered a bribe.
+When the story became public, this XYZ Affair infuriated American citizens.
 Dozens of towns wrote addresses to President Adams, pledging him their support against France.
 Many people seemed eager for war.
-“Millions for defense,” toasted South Carolina representative Robert Goodloe Harper, “but not one cent for tribute.”9
+“Millions for defense,” toasted South Carolina representative Robert Goodloe Harper, “but not one cent for tribute.”26

 By 1798, the people of Charleston watched the ocean’s horizon apprehensively because they feared the arrival of the French navy at any moment.
 Many people now worried that the same ships that had aided Americans during the Revolutionary War might discharge an invasion force on their shores.
-Some southerners were sure that this force would consist of black troops from France’s Caribbean colonies, who would attack the southern states and cause their slaves to revolt.
+Some southerners were sure that this force would consist of Black troops from France’s Caribbean colonies, who would attack the southern states and cause their enslaved laborers to revolt.
 Many Americans also worried that France had covert agents in the country.
 In the streets of Charleston, armed bands of young men searched for French disorganizers.
-Even the little children prepared for the looming conflict by fighting with sticks.
+Even the little children prepared for the looming conflict by fighting with sticks.27

 These laws were not simply brought on by war hysteria.
 They reflected common assumptions about the nature of the American Revolution and the limits of liberty.
-In fact, most of the advocates for the Constitution and First Amendment accepted that free speech simply meant a lack of prior censorship or restraint—not a guarantee against punishment.
+In fact, most of the advocates for the Constitution and the First Amendment accepted that free speech simply meant a lack of prior censorship or restraint, not a guarantee against punishment.
 According to this logic, “licentious” or unruly speech made society less free, not more.
-James Wilson, one of the principal architects of the Constitution, argued that “every author is responsible when he attacks the security or welfare of the government.”11
+James Wilson, one of the principal architects of the Constitution, argued that “every author is responsible when he attacks the security or welfare of the government.”30

 In 1798, most Federalists were inclined to agree.
 Under the terms of the Sedition Act, they indicted and prosecuted several Republican printers—and even a Republican congressman who had criticized President Adams.
 Meanwhile, although the Adams administration never enforced the Alien Act, its passage was enough to convince some foreign nationals to leave the country.
 For the president and most other Federalists, the Alien and Sedition Acts represented a continuation of a conservative rather than radical American Revolution.

-However, the Alien and Sedition Acts caused a backlash, in two ways.
+However, the Alien and Sedition Acts caused a backlash in two ways.
 First, shocked opponents articulated a new and expansive vision for liberty.
-The New York lawyer Tunis Wortman, for example, demanded an “absolute independence” of the press.
-Likewise, the Virginia judge George Hay called for “any publication whatever criminal” to be exempt from legal punishment.
-Many Americans began to argue that free speech meant the ability to say virtually anything without fear of prosecution.
+The New York lawyer Tunis Wortman, for example, demanded an “absolute independence” of the press.31 Likewise, the Virginia judge George Hay called for “any publication whatever criminal” to be exempt from legal punishment.32 Many Americans began to argue that free speech meant the ability to say virtually anything without fear of prosecution.

 Second, James Madison and Thomas Jefferson helped organize opposition from state governments.
 Ironically, both of them had expressed support for the principle behind the Sedition Act in previous years.
-Jefferson, for example, had written to Madison in 1789 that the nation should punish citizens for speaking “false facts” that injured the country.
-Nevertheless, both men now opposed the Alien and Sedition Acts on constitutional grounds.
-In 1798, Jefferson made this point in a resolution that the Kentucky state legislature adopted.
-A short time later, the Virginia legislature adopted a similar document that Madison wrote.
+Jefferson, for example, had written to Madison in 1789 that the nation should punish citizens for speaking “false facts” that injured the country.33 Nevertheless, both men now opposed the Alien and Sedition Acts on constitutional grounds.
+In 1798, Jefferson made this point in a resolution adopted by the Kentucky state legislature.
+A short time later, the Virginia legislature adopted a similar document written by Madison.